pystardust/ani-cli/README.md

 A cli to browse and watch anime.
 This tool scrapes the site [gogoanime](https://gogoanime.pe).

-> Thank you @Cartmanishere for fixing an age old mac bug
->
-> Thank you @dunkanjake1 for adding update checking
->
-> Thank you @drabart for adding new episode checking + ep 6.5 bugfix
+> Thank you @drabart for the ep 6.5 bugfix
->
-> Thank you @Lukasz825700516 for enabling on key navigation

 ## Usage
   ```